 By-Laws of San Dieguito Post No. 416, Inc.

-For God and Country, we associate ourselves together for the following purposes: To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a one hundred percent Americanism; to preserve the memories and incidents of our associations in the Great Wars; to inculcate a sense of individual obligation to community, state and nation; to combat the autocracy of both the classes and the masses; to make right the master of might; to promote peace and good will on earth; to safeguard and transmit to posterity the principles of Justice, Freedom and democracy; to consecrate and sanctify our comradeship by our devotion to mutual helpfulness.
+For God and Country, we associate ourselves together for the following purposes: To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a one hundred percent Americanism; to preserve the memories and incidents of our associations in the Great Wars; to inculcate a sense of individual obligation to community, state and nation; to combat the autocracy of both the classes and masses; to make right the master of might; to promote peace and good will on earth; to safeguard and transmit to posterity the principles of justice, Freedom and democracy; to consecrate and sanctify our comradeship by our devotion to mutual helpfulness.

 ARTICLE I Name

 Section 1.
-The name of this organization shall be San Dieguito Post 416, Incorporated, The American Legion, Department of California located at Encinitas, California, hereinafter referred to as “Post”.
+The name of this organization shall be San Dieguito Post 416, Incorporated, The American Legion, Department of California located at Encinitas, California, herein after referred to as “Post”.

 ARTICLE II Objects

 Section 1.
-The objects and purposes of this Post shall be to promote the principles and policies as set forth in the foregoing Preamble, the Articles of Incorporation of this Post, and in the National and Department Constitutions of the American Legion.
+The objects and purposes of this Post shall be to promote the principles and policies as set forth in the foregoing Preamble, the Articles of Incorporation of the Post, and in the National and Department Constitutions of the American Legion.
 This Post is a strict non-profit organization.
 It subscribes to charitable and philanthropic donations to needy veterans and their dependents, to child and youth programs, and to educational programs that are deemed by the Post to contribute to the good of the community, the state, and the nation.